christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ![Fig.1.28](/images/ApollodotusII.jpg){:width="400px"}

 Fig. 1.28.
 Coin depicting Apollodotus (Apollodotos) II, king of Bactria (modern-day Afghanistan).
 He carried the title "Soter" and the Ptolemaic "Philopator".
-He was a descendant of Menander I, since he used their typical deity Athena Alkidemos on most of his silver.
+Apollo is the same as Mithra, both solar deities (Apollodotus = Mithra-dāta = Mithridates?).
+He was a descendant of Menander I (Manu-andros = Monobazus = Ma’nu-Sabazios?), since he used their typical deity Athena Alkidemos on most of his silver.
 Wikipedia says that he was the son of Amyntas Nikator, but Amyntas Nikator was the son of Ptolemy XII Auletes aka Mark Antony aka Mithridates VI Eupator and his sister-wife Cleopatra V Tryphaena of Egypt, so Apollodotus was his uncle. (see: Chapter 5.3.2.
 Amyntas Nikator aka Amyntas, King of Galatia).

 ![Fig.1.29](/images/ArtavasdesII.png){:width="400px"}